 ChiLDREN Study Results

-Dr. Jeff Teckman presented the study that shows most Alpha-1 children with liver disease have few symptons and normal growth.
-Visit the Alpha-1 Foundation's web site for more information.
+Dr. Teckman presented the study that shows most Alpha-1 children with liver disease have few symptons and normal growth.
+Click here for more information on the study.

 Resources for Parents